UNIVERSITY RESEARCH ETHICS COMMITTEE (UREC)

 RESEARCH ETHICS PANELS (REP)

-The REPs are responsible on behalf of the University Research Ethics Committee (UREC) to review and approve research ethics applications from postgraduate researchers (above minimal risk applications) and academic staff to ensure best ethical practice is adhered to in relation to research activities.
+The central REPs are responsible on behalf of the University Research Ethics Committee (UREC) to review and approve research ethics applications from postgraduate researchers and staff (high risk applications) to ensure best ethical practice is adhered to in relation to research activities.
 The REP Terms of Reference can be accessed here.
 Panels comprise both staff and independent lay members.
 (Low risk applications submitted by staff are allocated for light touch reviews outside physical panel meetings and are conducted via email).
 For further information on what constitutes high risk – click here.

 The deadline for ethics checklists submitted online is noted against each meeting date listed in the linked documents below.
 Please ensure your paperwork is submitted on time as submissions are sent to Panel members 5 working days ahead of each Panel meeting for review.
 Late submissions will be deferred to the following month.

 There are no Panel meetings held during the month of August, so please plan ahead if you intend to start your data collection in August/September.

 - Science, Technology & Health Research Ethics Panel Membership